-(g) Subordinated Liabilities
+(i) Subordinated Liabilities

-Subordinated Liabilities are comprised of notes payable to BFC, David T. Griffith Revocable Trust, and non-qualified compensation awards to RWB associates in accordance with the Baird Financial Advisors Deferred Compensation Plan (FADCP).
+Subordinated Liabilities are comprised of notes payable to BFC and non-qualified compensation awards to RWB associates in accordance with the Baird Financial Advisors Deferred Compensation Plan (FADCP).

-Refer to footnote 13, Subordinated Liabilities and footnote 16, Compensation and Retirement Plans for further information on the notes payable to BFC and Baird FADCP.
+Refer to footnote 15, Subordinated Liabilities and footnote 18, Compensation and Retirement Plans for further information on the notes payable to BFC and Baird FADCP.

-(h) Income Taxes
+(j) Income Taxes

 Income taxes are accounted for under the asset and liability method.
 The Company is included in the consolidated income tax returns of BFG in the U.S. Federal jurisdiction and various consolidated states.
 The Company also files separate income tax returns in various state and local jurisdictions.
 Federal income taxes are calculated as if the companies filed on a separate return basis.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-The Company recognizes the financial statement benefit of a tax position only after determining that the relevant tax authority would more-likely-than-not sustain the position following an audit.
-For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
+The Company recognizes the financial statement benefit of a tax position only after determining that the relevant tax authority would morelikely-than-not sustain the position following an audit.
+For tax positions meeting the more-likely-thannot threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
+The Company classifies interest and penalties, if any, related to unrecognized tax benefits as a component of tax expense.

-Refer to footnote 14, Income Taxes for further information.
+Refer to footnote 16, Income Taxes for further information.

-Notes to Consolidated Statements of Financial Condition December 31, 2019 and 2018
+Notes to Consolidated Statements of Financial Condition December 31, 2020 and 2019